apache/gravitino/docs/trino-connector/catalog-iceberg.md

 The Iceberg catalog allows Trino querying data stored in files written in Iceberg format, as defined in the Iceberg Table Spec.
 The catalog supports Apache Iceberg table spec versions 1 and 2.

+## Create table

+Currently, only basic table creation statements are supported, including fields, null allowance, and comments.
+Advanced features like partitioning, sorting, and distribution are not supported.

+## Alter table

+Support for the following alter table operations:
+- Rename table
+- Add a column
+- Drop a column
+- Rename a column
+- Change a column type
+- Set a table property

 ## Table and Schema properties

 Iceberg's tables and schemas cannot support properties.